selfishprimate/gerillass-docs/content/docs/latest/before.md

 # Before

 {{< featured type="Mixin" name="before" >}}

-This mixin helps you to generate some content or a style element before the actual content of a selected element(s).
+**Before** Sass mixin helps you to generate some content or a style element before the actual content of a selected element(s).
 {{< /featured >}}

 ## Arguments

 {{< arguments/table footnote="When you want to fetch a given value by using custom property the name of the property must start with 'data-' prefix.
 For more please see the examples.">}}
     {{< arguments/row name="$content" type="string" description="You can pass a content as a string or fetch the given value using custom property like `data-content`." >}}
 {{< /arguments/table >}}

 ## Examples